 LEVELS: From Beginner through Professional for ages 7-9, 10-12, 13-15, 16-18, and Adult.*

-The study of acrobatics slowly became part of the curriculum at dance studios around the country.
+The study of acrobatics slowly became part of the curriculum at dance studios around the country for both kids and adult dance lessons.
 The value of its training was recognized as a way to enhance flexibility and strengthen the dancer’s body.
-Performance troupes and lines of acrobatic dancers emerged from studios around the country.
+Performance troupes and lines of acrobatic dancers emerged from dance studios around the country.

 In the last decade, the fields of acrobatics and gymnastics have begun to merge.
 The over arched handstand and backbend positions are being replaced by the straight torso locked arm positions of the modern gymnast.
-Gymnastics competitive routines employ many acrobatic based skills to draw the interest of the audience, create levels of movement, display balance and to highlight the suppleness of the body.
+Gymnastics’ competitive routines employ many acrobatic based skills to draw the interest of the audience, create levels of movement, display balance, and highlight the suppleness of the body.

-Sport Acrobatic competitions at all levels continue to prosper and draw great interest.
-The sport involves demonstrations of tumbling, balance and building human constructions of towers and pyramids involves great skill and risk.
-Sports Acrobatics became a world-recognized sport in 1974 and the World Championships are now a bi-annual event.
+Sport acrobatic competitions at all levels continue to prosper and draw great interest.
+The sport involves demonstrations of tumbling, balance, and building human constructions of towers and pyramids, all of which involves great skill and risk.
+Sports acrobatics became a world-recognized sport in 1974 and the world championships are now a bi-annual event.
 The sport is set for accreditation with full Olympic status within the very near future.
 The level of difficulty constantly rises.